-The costs incurred by Kuya Silver in 2020 are not directly comparable to the costs in 2021 and 2022, as the Company was privately held until the fourth quarter of 2020 and had minimal administrative costs and share-based compensation expense until that time.
-In the third and fourth quarter of 2020, the
+The costs incurred by Kuya Silver in 2020 are not directly comparable to the costs in 2021 and 2022, as the Company was privately held until the fourth guarter of 2020 and had minimal administrative costs

 The first quarter of 2021 was when the Company started ramping up activities at the Bethania Silver Project, hiring management personnel in Toronto and Peru and incurring additional administrative costs associated with being a publicly traded company.
 As the Company continued to grow during 2021, costs generally trended upwards in line with hiring and growing the Company.

-Exploration and evaluation costs in 2021 and 2022 include costs for our Bethania Silver Project, our Kerr Project and the Silver Kings JV.
-As a result of the drill program at Bethania, and the advancement of the design of the mine and processing plant, exploration and evaluation expenses trended higher in the second and third quarter, ramping down in the fourth quarter.
-With the acquisition of CobalTech on March 1, 2021, the Company started incurring exploration and evaluation expenditures in the second and third quarter of 2021 (included in equity losses until consolidation of CobalTech on September 30, 2021 and thereafter in evaluation and exploration expenses).
-Subsequent to the payment of the first earn-in payment for the Silver Kings JV, the Company also started incurring exploration and evaluation expension and evaluation expenditures on that project.
+Exploration and evaluation costs in 2021 include costs for our Bethania Silver Project, our Kerr Project and the Silver Kings JV.
+With the drill program at Bethania, and the advancement of the design of the mine and processing plant, exploration and evaluation expenses trended higher in the second and third quarter of 2021, ramping down in the fourth quarter.
+CobalTech was also acquired on March 1, 2021, and the Company started incurring exploration and evaluation expenditures in the second and third quarter of 2021 (included in equity losses until consolidation of CobalTech on September 30, 2021 and thereafter in evaluation and exploration expenses).
+Subsequent to the payment of the first earn-in payment for the Silver Kings JV, the Company also started incurring exploration and evaluation expenditures on that project.